 The Steem blockchain powers native digital assets known as Smart Media Tokens (SMTs), which are the network’s native digital assets.
-Designed for digital content businesses, SMTs can be used to help monetize online content and create incentives for users to behave appropriately.
+Designed for digital content businesses, SMTs can be used to help monetise online content and create incentives for users to behave appropriately.
 They feature a rewards algorithm that encourages platform users to create and curate content, with tokens distributed according to upvotes and likes.

-Steemit runs on the Steem blockchain and was developed with the aim of creating a social content platform similar in many ways to Reddit but using a blockchain.
+Steemit runs on the Steem blockchain and was developed with the aim of creating a social content platform similar in many ways to Reddit, but using blockchain.
 It allows users to create and share content, and other users rate this content by liking and upvoting.
 Based on the likes and upvotes a piece of content receives, the network will reward the content creator with Steem Power and Steem Dollars.

 The Steemit platform has three types of tokens: